Free AI Designer

 The Importance of Proper Placement

 Poor placement is another factor that may impact the longevity of a tattoo.
-The body is not flat but rather has curves and motion, so tattoos have to be done keeping all this in mind.
+The body is not flat but rather has curves and motion, so tattoos have to be done keeping all these elements in mind.
 Good paper designs that look great might become disfigured on such curves as ribs or joints.
 Artists should always employ stencils to illustrate how it will fit and flow into the body before making any ink marks.

 Fading and Aging